suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 3. Fetch payload(s).
 4. Install payload(s).

-When installation is complete, similar information can be used for validating and running images in a further three steps:
+When installation is complete, similar information can be used for validating and invoking images in a further three steps:

 5. Verify image(s).
 6. Load image(s).
-7. Run image(s).
+7. Invoke image(s).

-If verification and running is implemented in a bootloader, then the bootloader MUST also verify the signature of the manifest and the applicability of the manifest in order to implement secure boot workflows.
+If verification and invocation is implemented in a bootloader, then the bootloader MUST also verify the signature of the manifest and the applicability of the manifest in order to implement secure boot workflows.
 The bootloader may add its own authentication, e.g. a Message Authentication Code (MAC), to the manifest in order to prevent further verifications.

 # Metadata Structure Overview {#metadata-structure-overview}